Disneyland Just Released A Controversial New Halloween-Themed Treat

-It’s probably a good thing that Halloween only comes once a year because it brings out one of the most controversial sweets out there.
-We’re talking about the American treat candy corn.
+It’s probably a good thing that Halloween only comes once a year because it brings out one of the most controversial candies out there.
+Yes, we’re talking about candy corn.
 Regardless of how you feel about those waxy, triangular kernels of sugar, without fail, they pop up on all over the place in October.
 This year, though, Disneyland has doubled-down on the candy's controversial nature by combining it with another treat whose taste is hotly debated.
 All month long, leading up to Halloween, Disneyland is selling Candy Corn Cotton Candy.

 A Disney fan account on Instagram recently posted a photo of the new Candy Corn Cotton Candy and, for anyone who loves both these ultra sugary treats, the fluffy layers of yellow, orange, and white spun sugar are absolutely mouth-watering.